skeeto/resurrect-js/README.md

      serialization, resurrection information will not be encoded.
 You still get circularity and Date support.

- * *resolver* (Resurrect.GlobalResolver): Converts between a name and a prototype.
+ * *resolver* (Resurrect.NamespaceResolver): Converts between a name and a prototype.
 Create a custom resolver if your constructors are not stored in global variables.
 The resolver has two methods: getName(object) and getPrototype(string).

 For example,